 - 1. Before you begin, turn the engine off and let it cool. - 2.
 When the engine is cool, wrap a thick cloth around the coolant pressure relief cap on the coolant reservoir (an opaque plastic bottle).
 Slowly turn cap counterclockwise (left) until pressure begins to release. - 3.
 Step back while the pressure releases. - 4.
 When you are sure that all the pressure has been released, use the cloth to turn it counterclockwise and remove the cap. - 5.
-Fill the coolant reservoir slowly with the proper coolant mixture (see above), to within the "FULL COLD" or the "COLD FILL RANGE" level on the reservoir. - 6.
+Fill the coolant reservoir slowly with the proper coolant mixture (see above), to within the "COLD FILL RANGE" or "FULL COLD" level on the reservoir - 6.
 Replace the cap.
 Turn until tightly installed.
 Turn cap until click is heard/felt to ensure it is tightly installed.

-After any coolant has been added, check the coolant concentration, refer to Checking engine coolant section.
-If the concentration is not 50/50 (protection to -34° F/ -36° C), drain some coolant and adjust the concentration.
+After any coolant has been added, check the coolant concentration, refer to the Checking engine coolant section.
+If the concentration is not 50/50 (protection to $-34^{\circ}F/-36^{\circ}C$), drain some coolant and adjust the concentration.
 It may take several drains and additions to obtain a 50/50 coolant concentration.